The author has travelled extensively and writes illustrated articles about his experiences, with advice on must-see sights.

 The Author's Experience

-The author of this article has visited many countries and stayed in many hotels, villas, chalets and campsites of all kinds during the course of these visits.
-The Dunas Suites & Villas Resort is the first such accommodation which has both the visual appeal and the value-for-money appeal to encourage me to write a photographic review.
+The author of this article has visited many countries and stayed in many hotels, villas, chalets, and campsites of all kinds during the course of these visits.
+The Dunas Suites & Villas Resort is the first such accommodation that has both the visual appeal and the value-for-money appeal to encourage me to write a photographic review.
 It may not be my last such review, but I feel that this particular resort complex is worthy of recommendation and promotion.

 This is a brief review of the Dunas Suites & Villas Resort in Maspalomas, in the extreme south of Gran Canaria.

 The Island of Gran Canaria is just one of the Canaries Archipelago—a small group of islands to be found about 100 miles off the north-western coast of Africa.
 Owned and administered by Spain, these islands offer everything that the majority of holiday-makers on an annual vacation require - sunshine and warmth, sandy beaches and safe seaside resorts, and stable political governance.
 As a result, tourists flock here, particularly from the north of Europe, and even more so during the winter months - the Canary Islands are a mere two-hour flight away from London, England, and they offer the closest possible vacation destination with guaranteed winter warmth.

 Gran Canaria is certainly one of the most popular islands for tourists to visit.
 And most who come here will stay on the south coast.
 This review focuses on one of the more attractive yet affordable hotel complexes to be found here—the Dunas Suites & Villas Resort.

 Several photographs were taken by the author in November 2014.
 Others are credited to the Resort Website.

 The Key Appeal of the Suites & Villas Resort